MicrosoftDocs/azure-devops-docs/docs/boards/github/connect-on-premises-to-github.md

 ## Add or remove repositories, or remove a connection

-1. To add or remove repositories, open the  :::image type="icon" source="../../media/icons/actions-icon.png" border="false"::: actions icon for the connection and choose <strong>Add</strong> repositories or <strong>Remove</strong> repositories from the menu.
+1. To add or remove repositories, open the  :::image type="icon" source="../../media/icons/actions-icon.png" border="false"::: actions icon for the connection and choose **Add** repositories or **Remove repositories** from the menu.

 	> [!div class="mx-imgBorder"]
 	> ![Add or remove GitHub repositories](media/github/repo-actions-menu.png)